Dixie Highway could get new name

 Hardy is urging the Palm Beach County commissioners to rename Dixie Highway.

-Lake Worth Beach commissioners could discuss a resolution on the issue Tuesday.
+On Tuesday, Lake Worth Beach commissioners discussed a resolution on the issue and decided to seek community input.
+If approved, Hardy's resolution would ask Palm Beach County commissioners to rename the roadway.

 "I have two names in mind," Hardy said.
 "The first thing that came to me is Fannie and Sam James.
 Fannie and Sam James were the founders of this city.
 They were two former slaves, and they were very well regarded in their time."